luckyguam/FinancialStatusPredictionApplication/README.md

 # 💸 Financial Status Prediction Application

-Welcome to our final project for CSCI-370 at Queens College!
-This Java-based desktop app predicts whether someone is financially **"At Risk"** or **"Not At Risk"** using machine learning (Random Forest) and gives helpful, personalized recommendations.
+Welcome to our Financial Risk Prediction tool!
+This Java-based desktop application is designed to help users understand their financial standing — whether they might be at **risk of financial distress** or not.
+It’s powered by a custom-built **Random Forest model** and follows the **MVC design pattern** to keep the code clean and organized.

 ---